For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Regulatory Environment

 Regulations shape crypto’s future profoundly.
 Smart-contract platforms face unique regulatory considerations.
-Favourable treatment could accelerate Ethereum adoption.
+Adoption of Ethereum could be accelerated by favourable treatment.

 Historical and Current Status of the Flippening